Is Fishbowl right for you?

 What does FIFO require in terms of implementation?
 We’ll answer that and more so you can take advantage of this efficient and highly practical inventory accounting strategy.

-As a stock rotation strategy, using FIFO means always moving the oldest inventory out first.
-So, you sell or use the items you received or produced the earliest before turning to newer stock.
-This helps you maintain product freshness and reduce the risk of holding outdated or expired goods that tie up storage space and working capital.
+• Stock rotation strategy: You move the oldest inventory out first, maintaining product freshness and reducing the risk of holding expired goods that tie up storage space and working capital.

 The FIFO method formula is pretty simple.
 When you receive new items, you put them at the bottom of your inventory list or the back of a stockroom.

-Think of a grocery store clerk restocking milk.
-They don’t put the new stock at the front of each row.
-Instead, they place incoming stock at the back, which pushes older cartons to the front.
-The goal is to prevent spoilage and ensure the older units sell before those with a longer remaining shelf life.
+Think of a grocery store clerk restocking milk—they place incoming stock at the back, pushing older cartons to the front.
+The goal is to prevent spoilage and ensure older units sell before those with longer remaining shelf life.

 The FIFO method is one of the most effective inventory planning and management strategies for the food and beverage space.
 However, most product-focused teams can benefit from the first in, first out approach — even if they don’t deal in perishable products.